nickbrandt/GitLab/doc/user/project/merge_requests/creating_merge_requests.md

 when merged.

-If the issue is [confidential](../issues/confidential_issues.md), you may want to use an alternative workflow for [merge requests for confidential issues](../issues/confidential_issues.md#merge-requests-for-confidential-issues).
+If the issue is [confidential](../issues/confidential_issues.md), you may want to use a different workflow for [merge requests for confidential issues](../issues/confidential_issues.md#merge-requests-for-confidential-issues), to prevent confidential information from being exposed.

 ## Assignee